-Australian currency and travellers cheques are not accepted in Nicaragua.
-The US dollar (cash and travellers cheques) is the only foreign currency freely exchangeable in Nicaragua.
+Australian currency and travellers cheques aren't accepted.
+The US dollar is the only foreign currency freely exchangeable in Nicaragua.

-There are relatively low daily withdrawal limits from ATMs in Nicaragua.
+There are relatively low daily withdrawal limits from ATMs.

 Safety and security

-The risk of crime, including armed robbery, assault, 'express kidnapping' (where individuals are abducted and forced to withdraw funds from an ATM to secure their release), theft, and car/vehicle-jacking is significant.
+The risk of crime is high and includes armed robbery, assault, 'express kidnapping' (where individuals are abducted and forced to withdraw funds from an ATM to secure their release), theft and car-jacking.

-- Do not discuss your travel plans with strangers or in public areas.
+- Don't discuss your travel plans with strangers or in public areas.

 - Only travel within tourist areas and avoid isolated locations.

-- Only use official taxis, which have a clearly visible red number plate, or radio despatched taxis, which are available at the International Airport and larger hotels.
+- Only use official taxis, with a clearly visible red number plate, or radio despatched taxis, available at the international airport and larger hotels.
 Before starting your journey make a note of the taxi's registration number and telephone number.
 Robberies and assaults have occurred in unofficial taxis, often with weapons.

-- Do not share taxis with strangers at any time.
+- Don't share taxis with strangers at any time.

-- Avoid taking public transport where possible.
-Be cautious of anyone offering assistance on public transport, including on long-distance trips, as they may have criminal motives.
+- Avoid taking public transport.
+If you use it, be cautious of anyone offering assistance as they may have criminal motives.

 - Avoid walking alone, particularly on isolated beaches.